Go! It's an Acceleration Lane...

 The Learn to Drive Smart guide tells us that we should scan traffic to our left as we use the entrance ramp.
 Match the speed of traffic on the highway as you use the portion of the acceleration lane marked with a single solid white line on the left.
 Once you reach the area marked with a single broken white line on the left, merge into the space that you have selected.

-Be wary of cyclists!
+Be wary of motorcycles and cyclists!
 This can be a time when you have many tasks to process at once and a bicycle may be more difficult to see in the stream of vehicular traffic.

 Of course, if your vehicle is equipped with signal lights, this is a good time to use them.
 While it may seem obvious, you will be changing lanes so it is mandatory to signal even if there is no other traffic present.